elenalippolis9/genomics2024/README.md

 ## Background
-This project was developed as part of the Genomics course within the Master's degree in Bioinformatics for Computational Genomics at Polimi.
-The course provided an introduction to unix and human genome, covering the analysis from the FASTQ files and Variant Calling to Variant identification
+This project was developed as part of the Genomics course within the Master's degree in Bioinformatics for Computational Genomics at Unimi.
+The course provided an introduction into Unix fundamental and human genomics, focusing on the diagnosis of rare genetic diseases.
+It covered the process from FASTQ file analysis and variant calling to variant identification and coverage analysis.

+## Project Overview
+This project focused on the identification of autosomal single-gene disorders in a cohort of 10 patient-family trios.
+Each trio, comprising a patient and their parents, was randomly generated and provided to students.
+The aim was to apply bioinformatics tools for variant discovery and analysis.
+For detailed insights, refer to the [Genomics Report]() included in this repository.

 ## Authors
-This project was developed by [Luca Lepore](https://github.com/lulepo99), and [elenalippolis9](https://github.com/elenalippolis9).
+This project was developed by [Luca Lepore](https://github.com/lulepo99), and [Elena Lippolis](https://github.com/elenalippolis9).

-## Project Overview
-This project aims
-[Genomics Report]() included in this repository